List of Hey Arnold! characters: Helga Pataki

 Helga resents her older sister, Olga, a perfectionist in her young adulthood.
 Although Helga will do her best to avoid unnecessary contact with Olga, she has shown feelings of love for her sister from time to time, as in the episode "Olga Gets Engaged", when she intervenes on Olga's behalf, saving her from what would have been a bad marriage, and "Big Sis" when she reveals her jealousy of Olga's relationship with Lila.
 In the episode "Quality Time", it is revealed that she hates corn and is allergic to strawberries because they give her hives.

 In The Jungle Movie, she is shown to have an extensive video library of Arnold which she and Phoebe convince Gerald to use for the contest for the class field trip that Arnold hoped to win to search for his parents, which proves successful.
 During the trip, Helga attempts to express her true feelings to Arnold, who is not in the right frame of mind to hear it at the time and leaves abruptly.
 This leaves Helga heartbroken, to the point she rips up the picture of Arnold in her locket which she discards along with its fragments in the river.
 She briefly becomes angry at Arnold after the class is captured by Lasombra.
-When she sees Arnold crying while looking at a picture of his parents, she forgives him and reaches for her locket for the picture, only for her to remember she discarded it.
+When she sees Arnold crying quietly while looking at a picture of his parents, she forgives him and reaches for her locket for the picture, only for her to remember she discarded it.
 Although, she finds that Arnold's torn picture was recovered and repaired by Brainy.
 She convinces Gerald to help her free Arnold so they can reach the Green Eyes before Lasombra gets there first.
 Together with Arnold and Gerald, they manage to find the Green Eyes.
 Helga also comes up with the idea to use her locket to replace the Corazon which was lost while they were struggling with Lasombra, which activates the mechanism to release the cure to the sleeping sickness curing the afflicted Green Eyes and Arnold's parents.
 While she was attempting to retrieve her locket, Arnold thanked her for all she did and returned her feelings, resulting in them kissing, only to be interrupted by Gerald.
 At the end of the movie, while it is implied that she and Arnold are now a couple, she reverts to her old ways.
 When Arnold tries to hold her hand on the way to school with Gerald and Phoebe but secretly likes that Arnold makes that attempt, and Arnold, now knowing how she thinks, is content to go along with it; she is only feigning hostility towards him in public to maintain her tough girl reputation.

 Series creator Craig Bartlett revealed in a 2018 interview that Helga's appearance was inspired in part by a young Frida Kahlo.